 External decorations

 Repair category 2

-Notes The external decorations are beginning to weather in places and will require attention.
+Notes The external decorations are weathered and require attention.
 The condition of the joinery should be checked and repaired as necessary during redecoration.
+Paint finishes and decorated external surfaces will require redecoration on a regular basis.